EbTech/EbTech.github.io/_posts/2017-05-17-reflections-on-imperative-vs-declarative-programming.md

 As computers become more powerful, a variety of special-purpose high-level programming languages will take off.
 Machine learning libraries such as TensorFlow are typical examples, in which a programmer declares their intention and can omit at least some parts of the underlying algorithm.
 However, within the sphere of general-purpose high-performance code, it appears imperative programming has its benefits.

 [1] Note that even comparatively "low-level" languages may hide some details under abstractions, if it's assumed the programmer shouldn't worry about them.
 Java has garbage collection, and C++ leaves many choices to the compiler, which in turn leaves some choices to the operating system and hardware.
-The abstractions in C/C++/Rust aim to be either very low-cost.
-They may even be negative cost if the compiler is able to optimize better than a typical programmer.
+The abstractions in C/C++/Rust aim to be very low-cost.
+They may even be negative-cost if the compiler is able to optimize better than a typical programmer.

 [2] With a very important caveat: interactions with the "outside world", such as I/O operations, are not captured in Rust's type system.